tarantool/expirationd/README.md

 See API documentation in https://tarantool.github.io/expirationd/

-Note about using expirationd with replication: by default expirationd should process tasks only on the writeable instance, it means that expirationd *will not* start task processing on a replica.
-Here the word 'replica' means an instance with at least one configured upstream, it's an option `box.cfg.replication_source`.
+Note about using expirationd with replication: by default expirationd processes tasks for all types of spaces only on the writable instance.
+It does not process tasks on read-only instance for [non-local persistent spaces](https://www.tarantool.io/en/doc/latest/reference/configuration/#confval-read_only).
+It means that expirationd *will not* start task processing on a replica for regular spaces.
 One can force running task on replica with option `force` in `start()` module function.
 The option force let a user control where to start task processing and where don't.

 ### Examples